petergrace1618/buying-history/README.md

 ![Peter Grace's Tape Buying History](buyinghistory-scrshot-1.png)

-Because XML is so verbose the upkeep of entering new sales became tiresome, so I wrote a bash script to update my XML file--bh.xml, I called it.
+I still had to update my XML manually, and because XML is so verbose the upkeep of entering new sales became tiresome, so I wrote a bash script to update my XML file, or bh.xml as I called it.
 My pride and joy.
 Unfortunately, I don't have those scripts anymore.
-My goal was to put it online and have a webpage to add sales.
-Here is the page.
+My goal the whole time was to put it online and have a webpage to add sales.
-![Add Sale to Buying History](buyinghistory-addsale.png)
+![Add Sale to Buying History](buyinghistory-addsale.png) I tried to use Javascript, but my knowledge of Javascript was limited to an Introduction to Computer Science class I took in 2005.
+I wasn't even aware of jQuery at the time.
+This was 2013.
+For years I kept buying tapes and updating bh.xml manually (utilizing my bash script, of course), until July of 2020 when I was given the opportunity to create a console application in C# using Entity Framework Code First.
+My first thought was to bring my years-long goal to fruition.